larscom/go-cache/README.md

 With `max size`

-> Create a new cache with a fixed size of 300
+> Create a new cache with a fixed size of 300.
+When going beyond the max size, the first item is removed from the cache.

 ```go
 func main() {